 With swelling of the gums-Potassium chloride, and if necessary, Silica; when the swelling is as hard as bone, Calcium fluoride.

-With pains which change or dart about, are intermittent and easier with warmth-Magnesium phos.
+With pains which change or dart about, are intermittent and easier with warmth-Magnesium phosby slight touch-Magnesium phosphate.

-Pains, which are easier with pressure but increased by
+Pains, which are easier with pressure but improved